lizardman301/Lizard-bot-rsf/README.md

 `!prefix-lizard`
 Prints the prefix currently in use for Lizard-BOT.

-`!randomselect`
+`!randomselect [game]`
-Returns a randomly selected character from the current SFV cast.
-Useful if running a random select tourney.
+Returns a randomly selected character from the current the specified game.
+Assumes sfv if no game is given.
+Current games are **sfv, t7, uni, xrd**

+`!stats [command]`
+Returns the list of all commands and the amount of times they have been used across all servers.
+Add a command in the argument to return the count for only that command.
+The stats database was started on January 22, 2021.
+Any past uses of commands were not counted.

 `!status`
 Returns the current round number in a message that can be customized.
 Will let users know if a tournament has not begun.